OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

 ## Exercise 2: Install SignalR and the Microsoft Graph .NET Client Library
 1. Open **Tools** > **NuGet Package Manager** > **Package Manager Console** make sure the package source is set to *nuget.org*, and run the following commands.
-The commands install AspNet.SignalR, which is used to notify the client to refresh its view and an SDK for communicating with the Microsoft Graph.

    ```
 Install-Package Microsoft.AspNet.SignalR
 Install-Package Microsoft.Graph
    ```

+ The commands install AspNet.SignalR, which is used to notify the client to refresh its view and the Microsoft Graph .NET Client Library (SDK) for communicating with the Microsoft Graph.

 2. Configure the app to use a different token cache.

   This application uses SignalR, which doesn't support ASP.NET session state.
 So you'll reconfigure the template's AuthHelper to use an **HttpRuntime** cache instead of the **SessionTokenCache** that's provided in the starter template.

   1. Open **Startup.cs** in the root directory of the project.